MayaMakeeva/MayaMakeeva/README.md

 ### Hi there, I'm Maya 👋
-- 👀 I’m interested in web development and web ui design
+- 👀 I’m interested in web development and web ux/ui design

 <!--